When You Skip the Human Part

 2. Being vouched for might change the outcome, but not the approach

-When my friend stepped in, I was suddenly upgraded.
-From "potential buyer" to "potential speaker."
-But the interaction didn’t deepen.
-It just changed direction.
-Still no curiosity.
-Still no interest in what I actually do.
-Just a quick pivot to a more flattering assumption.
+When my friend stepped in, I was suddenly upgraded from “potential buyer” to “potential speaker.”
+The category changed, but the interaction didn’t deepen.
+There was still no curiosity and no real interest in what I actually do.
+The only thing that shifted was the assumption about how I might be useful.

 That’s not how trust is built.
 That’s how it’s bypassed.